VirtualFreeEx/amenity/README.md

 configuration by default.
 - The `lockdown` LSM is enabled in `confidentiality` mode.
 - `dnscrypt-proxy` is now present on the base system.
+- The system now runs under the post-quantum cryptography policy.